YasenKurtev/SoftUni-Basics/README.md

 6. Drawing figures with loops
 7. Nested loops

-Each topic contains three main categories - Lab, Exercise ans More Exercise The descriptions for the different tasks are included in the README.md file in each folder.
+Each topic contains three main categories - Lab, Exercise ans More Exercise.
+The descriptions for the different tasks are included in the README.md file in each folder.